seankim658/codeprompts/README.md

   help        Print this message or the help of the given subcommand(s)

 Arguments:
-  [PATH]
-          Path to project directory
+  [PATH]  Path to project directory

 Options:
-      --include <INCLUDE>
-          Glob patterns to include
+      --include <INCLUDE>    Glob patterns to include

-      --exclude <EXCLUDE>
-          Glob patterns to exclude
+      --exclude <EXCLUDE>    Glob patterns to exclude

-      --include-priority
-          Pattern priority in case of conflict (True to prioritize Include pattern, False to prioritize exclude pattern).
-Defaults to True

-      --exclude-from-tree
-          Whether to exclude files/folders from the source tree based on exclude patterns.
-Defaults to False

-      --gitignore
-          Whether to respect the .gitignore file.
-Defaults to True

-  -d, --diff-staged
-          Whether to capture the git diff for staged changes only (equivalent to running `git diff --cached` or `git diff --staged`.
-Defaults to False
+      --exclude-priority     Change pattern priority in case of conflict to prioritize the exclusion pattern --exclude-from-tree    Eclude files/folders from the source tree based on exclude patterns --gitignore            Don't respect .gitignore file -d, --diff-staged          Capture the git diff for staged changes only (equivalent to running `git diff --cached` or `git diff --staged`

-  -u, --diff-unstaged
-          Whether to capture the git diff for unstaged changes only (equivalent to running `git diff`).
-Defaults to False
+  -u, --diff-unstaged        Capture the git diff for unstaged changes only (equivalent to running `git diff`)

-      --tokens
-          Display approximate token count of the genrated prompt.
-Defaults to True

-  -c, --encoding <ENCODING>
-          Tokenizer to use for token count.

-          Right now cl100k is the only supported tokenizer.

-          [default: cl100k]

-  -o, --output <OUTPUT>
-          Redirect output to file

-  -l, --line-numbers
-          Toggle line numbers to source code.
-Defaults to True

-      --no-codeblock
-          Disable wrapping code inside markdown code blocks.
-Defaults to False

-      --relative-paths
-          Use relative paths instead of absolute paths, including parent directory.
-Defaults to True

-      --no-clipboard
-          Disable copying to clipboard.
-Defaults to False

-  -t, --template <TEMPLATE>
-          Optional path to Handlebars template

-      --spinner
-          Whether to render the spinner (incurs some overhead but is nice to look at).
-Defaults to True

-      --json
+      --no-tokens            Don't display approximate token count of the genrated prompt -c, --encoding <ENCODING>  Tokenizer to use for token count [default: cl100k] -o, --output <OUTPUT>      Redirect output to file -l, --no-line-numbers      Turn off line numbers in source code blocks --no-codeblock         Disable wrapping code inside markdown code blocks --relative-paths       Use relative paths instead of absolute paths, including parent directory --no-clipboard         Disable copying to clipboard -t, --template <TEMPLATE>  Optional path to Handlebars template --no-spinner           Whether to render the spinner
-          Whether to print the output as JSON.
-Defaults to False
+      --json                 Whether to print the output as JSON.
+Defaults to False --issue <ISSUE>        Fetch a specific Github issue for the repository --verbose              Run in verbose mode to investigate glob pattern matching -h, --help                 Print help (see more with '--help') -V, --version              Print version

-      --issue <ISSUE>
-          Fetch a specific Github issue for the repository

-      --verbose
-          Run in verbose mode to investigate glob pattern matching.
-Defaults to False

-  -h, --help
-          Print help (see a summary with '-h')

-  -V, --version
-          Print version
 ```

 ## Templates

 The templates use a simple templating language called [Handlebars](https://handlebarsjs.com/guide/).
-For this project, the Handlebars templates are used to generate markdown.

 The pre-defined templates can be downloaded from the project [releases](https://github.com/seankim658/codeprompts/releases).
 Download the `templates.zip`.